IBM-Blockchain-Archive/marbles/README.md

 I have good news and bad news.
 The good news is marbles and the blockchain network can be setup for multiple different configurations depending on your preference.
 The bad news is this makes the instructions complicated.
-**If you are new to Hyperledger Fabric and want the simplest setup then follow the :wink: emojii.**
+**If you are new to Hyperledger Fabric and want the simplest setup then follow the ::lollipop:: emojii.**
-Whenever there are options and you must choose your own adventrue, I'll drop a :wink: emojii on the option that is the simplest.
+Whenever there are options and you must choose your own adventrue, I'll drop a ::lollipop:: emojii on the option that is the simplest.
 This is the option for you.

 ### 0. Setup Local Environment